rpt-labs/ghostbuster/README.md

   }
 }
 ```
-* A cohorts.js file at the root of the project.
+* A cohorts.js file in the config folder.
+Note that while the entire variable is upper case (RPT11) to match the attendance tool, the name property needs to be lower case in order to properly match the names of the repos on github.
 ```
 const RPT11 = {
   name: 'rpt11',